Skip to content

 ROMANIA: 4/11/2005

 Well it’s nearly midnight and I’m going to call it a day.
 It’s been another hectic day in Romania, but filled with interesting experiences and people.
-Started off at the market fairly early to get stuff for breakfast, which we then ate at our friend’s apartment — a fairly typical tiny apartment, Romanian style — about one power source in each room, max –two rooms only…very teeny kitchen — just enough room to stand and cook with everything in arm’s reach; no closets at all.
+Started off at the market fairly early to get stuff for breakfast, which we then ate at our friend’s apartment — a fairly typical tiny unit, Romanian style — about one power source in each room, max –two rooms only…very teeny kitchen — just enough room to stand and cook with everything in arm’s reach; no closets at all.
 But efficient, and most important for her, she was able to negotiate an Internet line.
 The building, like most, is in a state of semi disrepair, but she brought duct tape with her from the states and she’s managed to make everything work!

 We set off for the Jewish Museum — once again (remember it was closed yesterday) which is an old synagogue that has been converted to a small museum.
 It was interesting as it did tell the story of Jews migrating to Romania from the 15th century until the 19th century and then told the story of the loss of Jews in the 20th century.
 Didn’t find any relatives names in the mix of photos…no lost cousins…

-People are friendly, somewhat curious..surprised to see us here as they don’t get many tourists, and definitely not many at this time of year.
-The effects and repercussions of Ceaucescu’s regime remain strong….But people are very excited about the European Union and Romania’s entry into the alliance.
-Food is pretty good.
-Things are cheap; salaries are incredibly low.
-Book stores are everywhere and there are a lot of cultural activities (which are also pretty inexpensive.)
+Food has been pretty good (nothing to really write home about and lots of smetna! (heavy sour cream with very high fat content) Things are cheap; salaries are incredibly low.
+Book stores are everywhere and there are a lot of cultural activities (which are also very inexpensive.)
 Oh we’re also meeting a woman tomorrow who just completed a documentary film called “Hidden Sorrows” about Romania’s role in WWII (I think)…Haven’t seen the film yet.

 That’s it for the moment..
 I’m going to try to get some sleep, but if you need me, –email or call..
 I’ll probably be connected for at least another hour or so.